* FTSEurofirst 300 down 0.1 pct, drifting off 5-year highs

 on the U.S. economy.

-The FTSEurofirst 300 is just 0.7 percent off a five-year
+The FTSEurofirst 300 is just 0.7 percent off five-year highs

 government shutdown and mixed economic data having fuelled a

 view the Fed will delay trimming its stimulus into next year.

 JPMorgan Cazenove advised investors to trim back equity

 holdings in the near-term to cash in on the rally so far, as a

 In the medium-term, many investors expected European stock

 markets to rise further, aided by signs of an economic recovery

 "I think the directional bias is still upwards even

 acknowledging that there has been a material revaluation this